 Our telephones and live chat are available 24/7 so you will get a quick response whenever you call.
 Remember, we’ll assess your claim for free and answer any questions you may have.
 If we think you’ve got a chance of being awarded compensation, we could refer you to a no win no fee solicitor.

-We hope you now know when you’re able to claim compensation for an ear injury and that this guide has proven useful.
+Now, we hope you know when you’re able to claim compensation for an ear injury.
+Plus, we hope that this guide has proven useful.
 To help you further, we’ve linked to some more resources below.

 Ear Injury NHS: An NHS guide about the symptoms and treatment of a perforated eardrum.